brownrout/EECS-337-Recipes/Team4/README.md

 - nltk corpus: we leveraged tokenization to iterate through strings and identify words for substitution

 REPOSITORIES
-The structure behind our cuisine transformations was inspired by this repo: https://github.com/jeanniet13/Recipes
+The structure behind our cuisine transformations and how to map verb actions to tools was inspired by this repo: https://github.com/jeanniet13/Recipes